Cindicator (CND) Reaches Market Cap of $3.92 Million

-Cindicator (CND) traded up 9.3% against the dollar during the twenty-four hour period ending at 19:00 PM ET on December 3rd.
-Cindicator has a total market cap of $3.92 million and $4,413.05 worth of Cindicator was traded on exchanges in the last 24 hours.
-One Cindicator token can now be bought for $0.0007 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last week, Cindicator has traded down 1.3% against the dollar.
+Cindicator (CND) traded up 2.5% against the US dollar during the 1 day period ending at 0:00 AM Eastern on December 4th.
+Cindicator has a total market cap of $3.92 million and $2,407.72 worth of Cindicator was traded on exchanges in the last day.
+One Cindicator token can now be bought for about $0.0008 or 0.00000002 BTC on popular exchanges.
+During the last week, Cindicator has traded up 20.9% against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.